Things To Do In Folkestone

 • Fish and Chips: I love Sandy’s down by the harbour (next to Rocksalt).
 Papa’s on Sandgate Road is also pretty good.

 • Japanese/sushi - Kazoku has recently (summer 2023) opened on The Leas, and I am a big fan.
 Their katsu curry is delicious.
 The portion sizes seem to be very good.
 The atmosphere is chilled and the staff were very friendly.
 The cocktails I tried were delicious (but a little small).
+JB Sushi on Sandgate Road is also very tasty and well priced.

 • Sunday roast - try The Pullman, or The Bouverie Tap.